-The workforce of Flanders is multilingual, highly-educated, and loyal.
-It’s also the 4th most productive labor force in the world, thanks to its diverse culture and the close proximity of top-ranked universities and educational institutions.
+The workforce of Flanders is multilingual, highly educated, and loyal.
+It’s also one of the most productive labor forces in the world, thanks to its diverse culture and top-ranked universities and educational institutions.

 Flanders’ educational system is internationally renowned.
 Especially in math and sciences, Flanders boasts excellent results.
 Our engineering training programs are very practice-oriented.

 Each year, many multitalented and multilingual engineers graduate from universities of Flanders, offering unique capabilities for cross-cultural collaboration and problem-solving (WEF).

 The government provides companies and employees with the right employment framework, significant reductions in social security contributions, different types of labor incentives and appealing labor schemes.
 These include temporary unemployment and flexible working hours.
 In this way, the effective labor costs are highly competitive compared to other locations throughout Europe.